-( I've never seen someone say "No, I want you to spend less time on product and service and do more marketing and sales so I don't have to refer you to anyone.")
+(I've never heard someone say "No, I want you to spend less time on product and service and do more marketing and sales so I don't have to refer you to anyone.")

 It takes patience to ask again after someone fully rejects it.
-Just like anything in sales it needs the emotional stability to go on as you face failure in the early days.
+Just like anything in sales, you need the emotional stability to go on as you face failure in the early days.

 If you can do that, you'll start a growth engine for your company that's going to support scaling sales for many years to come!